-However, UVMHN Inc. is the parent corporation of the requester's employers, UVM Medical Group and CVMC, as well as UVMMC and Porter Hospital.
+However, UVMHN Inc. is the parent corporation of the requester's employers, UVM Medical Group and CVMC.
 Therefore, it could be argued that, to the extent GMCB's decisions regarding individual hospital budgets impact UVMHN and UVM Medical Group's revenue and compensation models, the Requester has an indirect personal financial interest in the outcome of budget deliberations for any UVMHN hospital.
-It might also be argued that UVMHN, Inc. might somehow intervene in the processes of UVMHN Medical Group Inc. to influence the Requester's actions regarding GMCB budget decisions.
+It might also be argued that UVMHN could somehow intervene in the processes of UVMHN Medical Group Inc. to influence the Requester's actions regarding GMCB budget decisions.